drts01/notes/stackedit/edu/Python - Viv.md

 #### Linter
 [pylint](https://www.pylint.org/)
 ##### What
-a tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs
+A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs (code smells).

 #### Formatter
 #### What